Child Protective Services

 Calling CPS should be viewed as an option of last resort, as a call to CPS can generate unwanted intrusion not only into the life of the target of the complaint, but also the lives of that person’s extended family.
 By consulting with an attorney first, a family can learn about alternative ways to protect their loved ones without the need for governmental intrusion.

-Call 281-372-6462 or email the experienced CPS attorneys at Brown & Sullivan PLLC for a free consultation.
-We understand how traumatic CPS involvement can be, and we will fight to help you keep your children.
+Call 281-372-6462 or email the experienced CPS attorneys at the Law Office of Shannon W. Brown, PLLC; for a consultation.
+I understand how traumatic CPS involvement can be, and I will fight to help you keep your children.